 If you want your web app server to NOT be public to the outside world but still be reachable to other containers on the same network (such as nginx in this example) then you must omit the

 -p flag.
-Containers on the same network will still be able to reach each other on whatever ports they are bound to.
+Containers on the same network will still be able to reach each other on whatever ports they expose.